Spudwick/PiNet/README.md

 $ sudo mysql -u root -p
 ```
 ### Configuring MariaDB
-#### Configure Listening Interfaces
+#### Configuring Interfaces
 Initially MariaDB is only configured to listen on `localhost`.
-This can be changed by editing the line below and */etc/mysql/mariadb.conf.d/50-server.cnf* and restarting the service. `0.0.0.0` can be to listen on all interfaces.
+This can be changed by editing the line below in */etc/mysql/mariadb.conf.d/50-server.cnf* and restarting the service. `0.0.0.0` can be used to listen on all interfaces and more than one `bind-address` line can be used to specify a selection of interfaces.
 ```
 # Instead of skip-networking the default is now to listen only on
 # localhost which is more compatible and is not less secure.